itlab-vision/dl-benchmark/README.md

     ```

    The first three parameters `-s, -l, -p` are responsible for access
-   to the FTP-server, `-i` the path to the archived Docker-image,
+   to the FTP-server, `-i` is a path to the archived Docker-image,
-   `-d` the folder on the FTP-server where the Docker-image will be uploaded,
+   `-d` is a directory on the FTP-server where the Docker-image will be uploaded,
-   `-n` the name with which the Docker-container will be launched,
+   `-n` is an executable name of the Docker-container,
-   `--machine_list` configuration file, with a list of machines on which plan to deploy.
+   `--machine_list` is a configuration file which contains a list of machines
+   on which we plan to deploy our infrastructure.

    After this stage, there is a docker container at each computer.